Man convicted in death of mom who led double life as escort

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

-After she disappeared, police uncovered details of her work as an escort.
+The defense also argued that some evidence in the case was lost or missing.

+Jones’ lawyers acknowledged he gave investigators conflicting statements, first denying he knew Birgfeld and later saying he had paid her for a massage.
+His attorneys said Jones was trying to hide his behavior from his wife.

-Birgfeld’s remains were found in 2012, partially buried in a western Colorado gully.
+Birgfeld’s car was found on fire in a parking lot near Jones’ workplace three days after she disappeared.
+Her remains were not found until 2012, partially buried in a western Colorado gully.

 Information from: The Daily Sentinel, http://www.gjsentinel.com